 London, England, United Kingdom

 In September 2017, Bret Lessard founded rFlight and he is the lead project manager of the company.
-The corporate office is based in London, England, United Kingdom and use a TE Connectivity lab space for their prototypes in Silicon Valley, San Francisco, California, USA. rFlight is a project from rLoop. rFlight has entered Phase III of the GoFlight Prize competition and their competition aircraft, the N217RL model, is highlighted on rFlight’s website.
+The corporate office is based in London, England, United Kingdom and use a TE Connectivity lab space for their prototypes in Silicon Valley, San Francisco, California, USA. rFlight is a project from rLoop, founded in 2015. rFlight has entered Phase III of the GoFlight Prize competition and their competition aircraft, the N217RL model, is highlighted on rFlight’s website.

 rFlight’s goal is to make a one (1) passenger autonomous Vertical Take-Off and Landing (VTOL) aircraft which then transitions easily from vertical flight (take off) to horizontal flight and the reverse.
 Their goal is to make an personal aircraft that anyone can fly or “the motorcycle of the sky”.